 Key Tips for Expats Considering Bali

 So, thinking about moving to Bali?
-Here are some friendly tips to help you out.
+Now, here are some top-notch tips to get you started

 Most expats choose to rent.
 You can find villas, apartments, or even shared homes.
 Renting is simple, but often paid upfront, like 6 months or even a year at a time!
 Buying property is a lot more complicated because foreigners can’t own land directly.
 If you’re thinking about buying, always get legal advice.